somethingsimade/roblox-ws/README.md

 ---

-roblox-ws is a Roblox WebSocket system that runs **entirely on the client** on the client, with no use of exploits or injection.
+roblox-ws is a Roblox WebSocket system that runs **entirely on the client**, with no use of exploits or injection.

 ## When to use (comparing to other methods)